 Few embody existential crisis better than Phantom of the Opera, who not only suffers from relatively poor story representation but also a lackluster kit in terms of gameplay.

 Phantom’s main redeeming quality is having an offensive AoE Noble Phantasm, which is quite rare amongst more accessible Assassins.
-Still, it is hardly a strong enough Noble Phantasm to justify using him over better Assassins and/or Berserkers.
+In addition, his Noble Phantasm grants him unique niche in applying a potent AoE Debuff Resistance Down debuff.
+Still, for most Masters it is hardly a strong enough Noble Phantasm to justify using him over better Assassins and/or Berserkers.

 If Mata Hari had a higher rarity, she’d most likely be much better than she currently is.
 In contrast to many of her lower rated peers, Mata Hari has a distinct identity as a dedicated debuffer who can layer debuffs on enemies continuously, while also locking them down with her Charm.